 About the program

-The Carbon Capture and Storage Flagships (CCS Flagships) program supports the construction and demonstration of large-scale integrated carbon capture and storage (CCS) projects in Australia.
+The Carbon Capture and Storage Flagships (CCS Flagships) Program was announced as part of the Government’s Clean Energy Initiative in May 2009.
+The program supports the construction and demonstration of large-scale integrated carbon capture and storage (CCS) projects in Australia.

 The program promotes the wider dissemination of CCS technologies by supporting a small number of demonstration projects that capture CO2 emissions from industrial processes and safely storing CO2 underground in stable geological formations.